isabella232/help-7/sphinx/src/cloud-analytics/manage-budgets.rst

 * Give everyone on your team Viewer access.
 * Explicitly give someone from your team Viewer or Editor Access.

-Having View access means the Budget will appear on the main Budgets page, and that you can view the Budget itself — but you can"t make any edits to the Budget.
+Having View access means the Budget will appear on the main Budgets page, and that you can view the Budget itself :raw-html:`&mdash;` but you can"t make any edits to the Budget.

 Edit access allows you to edit a Budget, but not delete it.
 Only those with Owner access can delete Budgets.